Nilus the Younger: Biography

 Born to a Calabrian Greek family of Byzantine rite ("Greek rite") of Rossano, in the Byzantine theme of Calabria, for a time he was married and had a daughter.
 Sickness brought about his conversion, however, and from that time he became a monk and a propagator of the rule of Saint Basil in Italy.

 At the time Calabria was under the Byzantine rule and was Koine Greek in language, culture, and spiritual and liturgical tradition.

 He was known for his ascetic life, his virtues, and theological learning.
 For a time he lived as a hermit, but his reputation drew followers to Rossano, whom he began to instruct.
 However, after a while, he realized that he was viewed as a local authority, and hearing that there was talk of making him bishop, Nilus fled to Capua, where he stayed for fifteen years.
 Later he spent certain periods of his life at various monasteries which he either founded or restored.
 Although Nilus instructed his monks according to the Rule of St. Basil, he maintained cordial relations with the Benedictines at Monte Cassino, where he spent some time, as well as at the Alexius monastery in Rome.
 The Rule of St. Basil was one of the resources Benedict had recourse to when drafting his own rule.

-According to his disciple and biographer, Bartholomew, in 998 Nilus hastened to Rome to intercede on behalf of a fellow native of Rossano, John Philogathos, who had, against the advice of Nilus, cooperated in an ill-advised scheme of the Roman senator Crescentius to depose the Emperor Otto III's kinsman, Pope Gregory V. Later when Philogathos was tortured and mutilated, Nilus reproached Gregory and the Emperor for this crime, prophesying that "the curse of heaven sooner or later would affect their cruel hearts".
+According to his disciple and biographer, Bartholomew of Grottaferrata, in 998 Nilus hastened to Rome to intercede on behalf of a fellow native of Rossano, John Philogathos, who had, against the advice of Nilus, cooperated in an ill-advised scheme of the Roman senator Crescentius to depose the Emperor Otto III's kinsman, Pope Gregory V. Later when Philogathos was tortured and mutilated, Nilus reproached Gregory and the Emperor for this crime, prophesying that "the curse of heaven sooner or later would affect their cruel hearts".

 Nilus's main legacy is the foundation in 1004 of the famous Greek Catholic monastery in Grottaferrata, near Frascati, on what was believed to be the site where Cicero had owned a villa and written his Quaestiones tusculanae.

 The site was granted to Nilus by Gregory, count of Tusculum; he is counted the first abbot.
 He spent the end of his life partly in the Sant'Agata monastery in Tusculum and lived for fifteen years in a monastery in Valleluce's frazione in Sant'Elia Fiumerapido.

 When Nilus was once asked by a Latin Rite monk about the criticisms of the Cluniac Reforms and the Roman Rite emanating from adherents of the Photian schism in Constantinople, Nilus replied, "However we differ, both do all things for the glory of God.
 Don't allow yourselves to be disturbed by these criticisms."

 He died in the Sant'Agata monastery in 1005.

 Saint Nilus is revered as the patron saint of scribes and calligraphers.
-The abbey continues in the Byzantine rite.
+The abbey continues in the Byzantine Rite.